by Intellectual Property Attorney Bill Honaker, the IP Guy

 - at least two classes with two or more goods or services in at least two classes,

 If selected, you have to prove use for two additional goods or services per each class.
-Failure to respond to the Office Action will result in cancellation of your registration in its entirety.
+Failure to respond to the Office Action will result in the cancellation of your registration in its entirety.

 The USPTO website gives examples for proper use.